junxit/us-congress-bills-115/metadata.md

 - 2017-09-21 — Placed on the Union Calendar, Calendar No. 229.
 - 2017-09-21 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 115-319.
 - 2017-09-21 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 115-319.
+- 2017-11-28 — Considered under suspension of the rules. (consideration: CR H9443-9445)
+- 2017-11-28 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1491.
+- 2017-11-28 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-11-28 — Mr. Tipton moved to suspend the rules and pass the bill, as amended.
+- 2017-11-28 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H9443-9444)
+- 2017-11-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H9443-9444)